Paul Williams (songwriter): Musical career

 Williams began his professional songwriting career with Biff Rose in Los Angeles.
 The two men first met while working together on a television comedy show.
-Together, they wrote the song "Fill Your Heart" which was recorded by Rose on his first album, The Thorn in Mrs. Roses Side.
+Together, they wrote the song "Fill Your Heart", which was recorded by Rose on his first album, The Thorn in Mrs. Rose's Side (1968).
 Tiny Tim covered it as the B-side of his hit "Tiptoe Through the Tulips" (1968).
+In 1969 he formed a studio band called The Holy Mackerel, which produced and released an LP with songs like "Scorpio Red", which however failed to chart.
 David Bowie recorded a version of the song on his album Hunky Dory (1971).
 Rose and Williams wrote "I'll Walk Away" (recorded by Rose on his third, eponymous album).
 Rose was instrumental in getting Williams his break with A&M Records which resulted in Williams working with songwriter Roger Nichols.
-Williams and Nichols were responsible for a number of successful pop hits from the 1970s, including several hits for Three Dog Night ("An Old Fashioned Love Song", "The Family of Man" and "Out in the Country"), Helen Reddy ("You and Me Against the World"), and the Carpenters, most notably "Rainy Days and Mondays", "I Won't Last a Day Without You", and "We've Only Just Begun", originally a song for a Crocker National Bank television commercial featuring newlyweds, and which has since become a cover-band standard and de rigueur for weddings throughout North America.
+Williams and Nichols were responsible for a number of successful pop hits from the 1970s, including several hits for Three Dog Night ("An Old Fashioned Love Song", "The Family of Man", and "Out in the Country"), Helen Reddy ("You and Me Against the World"), and the Carpenters, most notably "Rainy Days and Mondays", "I Won't Last a Day Without You", and "We've Only Just Begun", originally a song for a Crocker National Bank television commercial featuring newlyweds, and which has since become a cover-band standard and de rigueur for weddings throughout North America.

-An early collaboration with Roger Nichols, "Someday Man", was covered by the Monkees (a group for which he auditioned but was not chosen) on a 1969 single, and was the first Monkees' release not published by Screen Gems.
+An early collaboration with Roger Nichols, "Someday Man", was covered by the Monkees (a group for which he unsuccessfully auditioned).

 A frequent co-writer of Williams' was musician Kenneth Ascher.
 Their songs together included "Rainbow Connection", sung by Jim Henson (as Kermit the Frog) in The Muppet Movie (1979).

 Williams worked on the music for a number of films, including writing and singing on Phantom of the Paradise (1974) in which he starred and earned an Oscar nomination for the music, and Bugsy Malone (1976).
 Williams wrote and sang the song "Where Do I Go from Here", which was used in the end credits of the film Thunderbolt and Lightfoot.
 He contributed lyrics to the Cinderella Liberty song "You're So Nice to Be Around" with music by John Williams, and it earned them an Oscar nomination.
 Along with Ascher and Rupert Holmes, he wrote the music and lyrics to A Star Is Born (also 1976), with Barbra Streisand and Kris Kristofferson.
 The love ballad, "Evergreen", (lyrics by Paul Williams, melody by Barbra Streisand) won the Academy Award for Best Original Song and a Grammy for Song of the Year.
 He has been nominated on other occasions for an Academy Award and several Golden Globe Awards.

 In 1987 he wrote the songs performed by Dustin Hoffman and Warren Beatty in the film Ishtar.